liamti5/US-Congress-Members-Trading-Analysis-UZH/README.md

 - Community structures and their implications.
 - Centrality metrics and key influencers within the network.
 - Predictive modeling results for identifying anomalous returns.
-For in-depth exploration, refer to the notebooks in the `notebooks` folder:
+For in-depth exploration, refer to the notebooks in the `notebooks` folder.

 ## **Data Sources**